AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ---
 ### **Deleting from Modal**

-For defensive programming, I added a modla to the delete button for user confirmation.
+For defensive programming, I added a modal to the delete button for user confirmation.
 However, regardless of which recipe was selected to delete, it was always the first recipe on screen that would be deleted.

 After talking to someone on slack who had experienced the same issue, I was informed that there needed to be a direct link between the modal and the element to be deleted.